 At this point in the program, students have completed all didactic and practical skills evaluations and have demonstrated competence.
+Concurrent enrollment with Capstone Field Internship is required, and all other paramedic coursework must be successfully completed prior to enrollment in this course.
 This course is designed to give students an optimal chance of passing both the NREMT Practical and Written Exam.
-This course reviews and reinforces key topics, practical skills, and test-taking strategies.
-Students must pass this class and get the paramedic program department chair's approval to sit for both the Written and Practical NREMT Exams.
+This course reviews and reinforces key topics, practical skill, and test-taking strategies.
+Students must pass this course and get the paramedic program department chair's approval to sit for both the Practical and Written NREMT Exams.

 Prerequisites: HL153, HL213, HL217, HL221, HL227, and HL235.
-Co-requisite: HL260.
+Co-requisite: HL\\\.